Specifications of Pride of Burgundy ferry

 Review of Pride of Burgundy ferry

-MS Pride of Burgundy ferry is a Ro-Ro passenger vessel owned and operated by the UK company P&O FERRIES.
-The ship has a max capacity of 1420 passengers and 600 cars (or 120 lorries).
-The vessel was launched in 1992 and currently operates on the UK-France ferry route Dover-Calais (crossing time 1,5 hours).
+The 1993-built/2023-scrapped MS Pride of Burgundy ferry was a Ro-Pax (cargo and passenger) vessel owned and operated by the UK company P&O FERRIES.
+The ship had a max capacity of 1420 passengers and 600 cars (or 120 lorries/semi-trailers/TEU containers).
+The vessel was launched in 1992 and last operated on the UK-France ferry route Dover-Calais (crossing time 1,5 hours).

 As cruise ferry, Pride of Burgundy has no cabins (passenger staterooms) due to the route's short crossing distance.
 Instead, the ship offers Reserved Seating Lounge (luxury Club-class bar lounge furnished with comfortable leather couches).
 Reserved seats are available for pre-booking.
 These deals are inclusive of complimentary beverages (champagne, tea, coffee, soft drinks) and newspapers.